 Liz has strong interests in leadership, individual and team development and the evaluation of interventions, transformation and development programmes, Liz delivers leadership and team development, executive coaching, OD research, consultancy and evaluation across a range of sectors.

-Current and recent projects include ongoing coaching assignments for leaders in the arts, charity and university sectors, researching and defining leadership behaviours for academic and public sector organisation, analysis of emerging leadership roles for NHS Trusts, culture change and team development in the NHS and local government and OD evaluation projects in the NHS and other public sector organisations.
+Current and recent projects include coaching assignments for leaders in the arts, charity and university sectors, researching and defining leadership behaviours for academic and public sector organisations, analysis of emerging leadership roles for NHS Trusts, culture change and team development in the NHS and local government and OD evaluation projects in the NHS and other public sector organisations.

 Liz has worked with clients across a range of sectors, including the NHS, local and national government, legal, academia, IT and financial services, charities, housing, insurance, transport, and the arts.
 She is accredited in the use of Korn Ferry’s Leadership Styles and Climate tools, holds a Diploma in Executive Coaching from the AoEC and is a member of the International Federation for Action Learning.